MrAlphabrine/Xperia-Executor/README.md

 This Executor Was Made By MrAlphabrine

 Credit To Krnl For API

+Pls Send This Site to your Friends
 # Source code
 When You Download The Source Code Install visual studio with

 .net desktop development & desktop Development

-#USE THE EXECUTOR AT YOUR OWN RISK
+# USE THE EXECUTOR AT YOUR OWN RISK
-#IF YOU GET BANNED WE WONT TAKE CREDIT WE RECOMMEND USING AN ALT
+# IF YOU GET BANNED WE WONT TAKE CREDIT WE RECOMMEND USING AN ALT
+# How to use it
+Disable Your Antivirus (every executor has This False Positive Because They use the injection method so disable your antivirus)

+Download And Extract The Release

+Open Xperia-Executor

+Get The Krnl Key

+And DONE ENJOY!!

 # License
                    GNU GENERAL PUBLIC LICENSE